wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 <a target="_blank" href="https://www.youtube.com/watch?v=ProeHDBVDtY">
 GitHub: Navigating and Employing in Software Development and Deployment</a>
-Nov 19, 2019 [55:37]
+Nov 19, 2019 [55:37] by Rod Davison
-* To create and use a repository
+* [13:55] Create and use a repository
-* To start and manage a new branch
+* Start and manage a new branch
-* To make changes to a file and push them to GitHub as commits
+* Make changes to a file and push them to GitHub as commits
-* To open and merge a pull request
+* Open and merge a pull request
-* To communicate in issues
+* Communicate in issues
-* To manage notifications
+* Manage notifications
-* To create branches
+* Create branches
-* To make commits
+* Make commits
-* To introduce changes with pull request
+* Introduce changes with pull request

 ### Madness Labs